kumarvna/terraform-azurerm-caf-virtual-network-spoke/README.md

 }
 ```

-## `enforce_private_link_service_network_policies` - private link service on the subnet
+## `private_link_service_network_policies_enabled` - private link service on the subnet

-In order to deploy a Private Link Service on a given subnet, you must set the `enforce_private_link_service_network_policies` attribute to `true`.
+In order to deploy a Private Link Service on a given subnet, you must set the `private_link_service_network_policies_enabled` attribute to `true`.
 This setting is only applicable for the Private Link Service, for all other resources in the subnet access is controlled based on the Network Security Group which can be configured using the `azurerm_subnet_network_security_group_association` resource.

 This module Enable or Disable network policies for the private link service on the subnet.
 The default value is `false`.
 If you are enabling the Private Link service on the subnet then, you shouldn't use Private Link endpoints as it's conflicts.